itschandrakanth/vajra-help/docs/how-to-create-smarturl.md

-# How to Create a SmartURL
+# How to Create a SmartURL?
+&nbsp;
 ![enter image description here](https://i.ibb.co/9Znj3xY/smarturl-1.png)

 1) Tap on the 'SmartURL' option on the side bar.